-There is a formalised process for instances where we wish to vote against our voting policy.
-In case the designated analyst recommends voting against the principles of the Corporate Governance and Proxy Voting Policy, they have the responsibility to make a case in front of the Proxy Voting Group with a well-reasoned rationale.
-The Proxy Voting Group consists of three members: Head of Corporate Governance, Co-Head of Research Equity and a senior representative of the equity portfolio management teams.
+There is a formalised process for instances where we wish to Provide interim carbon reduction targets defined in a more vote against our voting policy.
+In case the designated analyst recommends voting against the principles of the Corporate granular way Governance and Proxy Voting Policy, they have the responsibility to make a case in front of the Proxy Voting Next steps: Group with a well-reasoned rationale.
+The Proxy Voting Group We will further engage with the Company on a regular basis consists of three members: Head of Corporate Governance, and track the progress towards DWS's engagement goals.
+Co-Head of Research Equity and a senior representative of the equity portfolio management teams.
+Source: